French Indochina: Geneva Agreements

 On 21 July 1954, the Geneva Conference produced the Geneva Agreements between the Democratic Republic of Vietnam and France.
-Provisions included supporting the territorial integrity and sovereignty of Indochina, re-recognising its independence from France, declaring the cessation of hostilities and foreign involvement in internal Indochina affairs, and delineating northern and southern zones into which opposing troops were to withdraw.
+Provisions included supporting the territorial integrity and sovereignty of Indochina, reaffirming its independence from France, declaring the cessation of hostilities and foreign involvement in internal Indochina affairs, and delineating northern and southern zones into which opposing troops were to withdraw.
 The Agreements mandated unification on the basis of internationally supervised free elections to be held in July 1956.

-At this conference France recognized the independence of the Democratic Republic of Vietnam led by the communist Việt Minh, leading to the division of Vietnam into two de facto countries.
-The United States and South Vietnam rejected the Geneva Accords and never signed.
-South Vietnamese Prime Minister Diệm rejected the idea of nationwide election as proposed in the agreement, saying that a free election was impossible in the communist North and that his government was not bound by the Geneva Accords.
-France did withdraw, turning the north over to the Communists while the Bảo Đại regime, with American support, kept control of the South.
+At this conference France recognized the independence of the Democratic Republic of Vietnam led by the communist Viet Minh, leading to the division of Vietnam into two de facto countries.
+The United States and the State of Vietnam rejected the Geneva Accords and never signed.
+State of Vietnam's Prime Minister Diệm rejected the idea of nationwide election as proposed in the agreement, saying that a free election was impossible in the communist North and that his government was not bound by the Geneva Accords.
+France did withdraw, turning the north over to the Communists while the State of Vietnam, with American support, kept control of the South.
 Diệm would overthrow Bảo Đại and established a republic led by him in 1955.

-The events of 1954 marked the beginnings of serious United States involvement in Vietnam and the ensuing Vietnam War.
-Laos and Cambodia also became independent in 1954, but were both drawn into the Vietnam War.
+The events of 1954 marked the partition of Vietnam and the ensuing Vietnam War between communists and anti-communists.
+The Kingdoms of Laos and Cambodia were nominally neutral, but both were drawn into the Second Indochina War after North Vietnamese invasion of Laos.

 The remnants of the Indochinese Federation were abolished on 30 December 1954.
 The Geneva Agreement did not state that the French Union had to withdraw its troops from South Vietnam.
 However, Diệm's government and the US asked the French Union to withdraw its troops.
 The French withdrew on 28 April 1956.
 And on 9 December 1955, South Vietnam withdrew from the French Union.